Meterius/vuex-typescript-support/README.md

 Most of the used generic types are self explanatory and all exported ones can be found in the src/index.ts file.

-## Errors
+## Common Errors

+##### "Index signature is missing in type ...":
-When defining a StoreDefinition or StoreModuleDefinition the fields that are specified should use type instead of interface to implement their fields as otherwise the error "Index signature is missing in type ..." can occur.
+When defining the States, Getters and so on for the StoreDefinition and StoreModuleDefinition, use a Type Alias instead of an Interface to define them, since an Interface can cause the "Index signature is missing in type ..." error on the StoreDefinition or StoreModuleDefinition.

 ## Limitations